CCOMJHC/WIBL/wibl-python/README.md

 ### Local installation using Docker
-Please refer to the instructions [here](https://github.com/CCOMJHC/WIBL/blob/main/DataManagement/containers/README.md) to learn how to install and use `wibl-python` via Docker.
+Please refer to the instructions [here](https://github.com/CCOMJHC/WIBL/blob/main/DataManagement/containers/README.md) to learn how to install and use `wibl-python` and [data management scripts](scripts/data-management/README.md) via Docker.

 ## Testing
 To run unit tests, including detailed verification of packet data output by the data simulator, run: